Professor435/Weather-Monitoring-System/README.md

 Would you like me to adjust any section or add specific technical details about the implementation?

-contact for further changes or other language projects (professorshami435@gmail.com)
+contact for further changes or other language projects or FYP's (professorshami435@gmail.com)